-This original margarita recipe for classic lime margaritas are the perfect amount of sweet and tart.
-They’re bright, refreshing, and the perfect compliment to your next taco night!
+This paleo margarita recipe for classic lime margaritas turned paleo are the perfect amount of sweet and tart.
+They're bright, refreshing, and the perfect compliment to your next taco night!

-This original margarita recipe is the easiest cocktail recipe ever.
+This recipe for paleo margaritas is the easiest cocktail recipe ever.
 With just four ingredients, you can have a batch ready in no time.

-Margaritas have always been a favorite of mine, but this recipe takes the cake.
-We call them “Tucker Margaritas” in our house because my friend Tucker is the one who introduced us to the recipe.
+Margaritas have always been a favorite of mine, but this recipe for paleo margaritas takes the cake.
+We call them "Tucker Margaritas" in our house because my friend Tucker is the one who introduced us to the recipe.

 Sometimes I think about the ways I used to eat, and drink, and I shudder.
 Working in a bar in your twenties will do that to you.